Facts and figures

 Is there a risk posed by feeding food waste to pigs?

 Pigs are omnivorous animals, evolved to eat all the kinds of food that humans eat, and there is no evidence that feeding them properly treated food waste is unhealthy either to the animals, or to humans.
 That’s why countries like Japan and South Korea encourage this practice instead of banning it.
-Moreover, in the context of the REFRESH partnership, Feedback is working with top microbiologists to ensure the risks are fully managed when we apply the Japanese system in the UK and Europe.
+An expert seminar examined the viability of feeding treated surplus food to pigs and chickens.
+It examined the hazards and risk factors, and the environmental benefits.
+The panel concluded the practice is viable provided certain safety measures are enforced involving a combination of heat treatment and acidification and a system to prevent cross-contamination.
+Moreover, in the context of the REFRESH partnership, Feedback is working with top microbiologists to ensure the risks are fully managed when we develop a system in the UK and Europe.

 We’re proposing a new system where food waste is converted to livestock feed in centralised processing facilities which are carefully managed and easier to regulate.
 This system is successfully used in Japan and South Korea.
 With the correct biosecurity measures in place, it is perfectly safe to eat waste-fed pork.
 Cooking leftover food renders it safe for pig.
 Pathogens such as Foot and Mouth Disease and Classical Swine Fever are effectively eliminated by heat treatment.